cartant/ts-action-operators/docs/index.md

-### Redux action operators with less TypeScript cruft.
+### Redux action operators with less TypeScript cruft

 Compose NgRx effects and redux-observable epics like this: